Improve Your Writing

 Having formidable writing skills will help you in any field.
 It sets you apart, gives you a voice, helps you command respect.
 And, perhaps more importantly for high school students, it is necessary to cultivate a college essay that universities will love.

 It doesn’t matter how old you are, try out these exercises to improve your writing.

 exercise #1 to Improve your writing: keep a journal

 You might have heard this before, but the best way to become a better writer is to keep writing.
 You have to practice your craft.
 Michael Jordan became one of the greatest Basketball players of all time because he kept practicing.
 Therefore, in order to become one of the greatest writers in your high school, you need to write more.
-Just describe your day, the events that occurred, how you felt about them.
+Just describe your day, the events that occurred, and how you felt about them.

-This also increases self awareness.
+This also increases self-awareness.
 You have to be in tune with yourself to stand out in the college admissions process.
 Writing every day gives you an outlet to record the events that you may want to include in a college essay and rereading your entries may give you a new perspective on the growth you experienced in high school.

 exercise #2 (daily practice): Edit